scls19fr/pycondor/README.md

 ## Usage

-CAUTION: WORK IN PROGRESS - NOT USABLE FOR NOW
+CAUTION: WORK IN PROGRESS - USE AT YOUR OWN RISK

 See [ToDo](https://github.com/scls19fr/pycondor/wiki/ToDo) Any help is Welcome!